connell-class/revassess/README.md

   - Push code to personal branch on repo provided by trainer.
 Notify trainer via Slack to proceed to Tier 2

 **Problem Set:**
-  - Create a method to check if two Strings are equal.
+  - Create a method that checks if two strings are equal and return the boolean result.
     - Value: 10 points